 I hope that in the future, others can visit these lookouts to see a wonderful piece of history and learn more about the Yakama people and their gorgeous lands.

-Learn more about the Yakama Nation on their website.
+Read more about the Yakama Nation and their history on their website.

 I would also highly recommend a visit to the Yakama Nation Museum and Cultural Center in Toppenish, open to the public 7 days a week.